 These days, I gotta say that in my opinion taxi and tuk tuk fares are nuts.
 The average rate between the airport and the main south Phuket beaches (Patong, Karon, Kata) is about 1000 - 1200 Baht now.
 Taxi stand near our dive shop shows a rate of 1000 Baht for 1 or 2 people, 1200 for 3 or 4 people.
 Now, fair enough it's a 50km drive and in heavy traffic can be a 3 hour return trip for the driver, so I don't think the airport fare is too bad, but 400 Baht from Karon to Patong, just 7 - 8 km?
 Or 200 Baht from one end of Karon beach to the other (2km)?
 Or 1000 Baht return trip to the Big Buddha?
 600 Baht to Phuket Town?
 Too high maybe?

-(above) Taxi prices outside the Karon Place Hotel next to my workplace @ Sunrise Divers, Karon Beach
+(above) Taxi prices outside the Karon Place Hotel, Karon Beach

 Since I don't take taxis, I wanted to get some opinions from people who do use them.
-So, I posted a question on my Phuket Blog Facebook Page ...
+So, I posted a question on my Facebook Page:

 "What do you think about tuk tuks and taxis in Phuket?
 Good service?
 Had any bad experiences?
 Do you think prices are OK, or too high?"

 Thank you to all those who left answers and comments.
 There were plenty of opinions, nearly 100 comments in total though some were off topic!
-I will have to cherry pick here, can't post all comments, but you can read the whole Facebook post with all answers here.
-I am including all kind of comments below, positive and negative.
+I will have to cherry pick here, can't post all comments, but there were all kind of comments positive and negative.
 It's a real mixed bag of opinions!